TimRabus/SQL_Layoff_Data_Analysis/README.md

 ## Replication
-To replicate this Walmart Sales project, please follow the steps outlined below.
+To replicate this Layoff data project, please follow the steps outlined below.

 1. **Set up MySQL Environment**:
    - Install MySQL Workbench (or any other preferred MySQL client).